radiolab81/AMWaveSynth/README.md

 `fl2k_tcp -a 127.0.0.1 -p 12345 -s 10000000`

+#### Attention: Variable rf bit-resolution (10, 12, 14, 16 bit) and sample rates (5, 10, 12.5, 25 MSPS) for other SDR transmitters are only available in the INT32 DSP version.
+If you prefer the way-faster 32-bit integer math version, simply call `./build_modulators_int.sh` .

 Audio modulation signal can be created with programs like ffmpeg:

 `ffmpeg -re -i URL_station_1  -af "lowpass=f=4500, volume=0.8, acompressor=threshold=-10dB:ratio=4"   -f u8 -ar 25000 -ac 1 udp://127.0.0.1:1234 &`